exosite/open-weather-product/README.md

 #### Services section

-Section describing Services & related scripting logic for the Solution.
+Section describing Services and related scripting logic for the Solution.

 ```yaml
 services: